SJSchmitt/Airbnb-Predictions/README.md

 The dataset used for this project came from insideairbnb.com, a site consisting of a group of collaborators who scrub Airbnb listings, neighborhoods, and reviews from cities all over the world.
 For the purposes of this project, we are using quarterly data from the last 12 months to provide a complete overview of the city across an entire year.
 The data we gathered puts the number of San Diego Airbnbs currently listed on the platform at about 14,000.

 ## Feature Selection
 Our initial dataset had 75 columns, which we limited to 17 in order to have more legible models and results.
 We began by dropping columns that wouldn't contribute meaningfully to a machine learning model, such as listing_url, host_picture_url, and last_scraped.
 Then we looked for columns that suggested high colinearity, like the beds, bedrooms, and accommodates columns, or bathrooms and bathrooms_text.
 In these cases, we kept the columns that we thought would influence our own rental decisions most and the ones that were formatted the best.
-We also left out a few columns that, while likely useful, would be too much to process within our timeline, such as the description and ammenities columns.
+We also left out a few columns that, while likely useful, would be too much to process within our timeline, such as the description and amenities columns.

 ## Additional Preprocessing
 In addition to selecting features to use, we also had to process text, fill null values, bin diverse columns, and evaluate outliers.
 Out of our >14,000 listings, 75 had a price higher than $9,998, and upon looking more closely at those listings, we determined that at least a majority of those instances were unrealistic prices for the properties, so we simply dropped those rows.
 We also dropped rows where the bathrooms_text column was empty, as there were only a few such values.
 Most of our null values came in the review columns, far too many to drop, so we filled those with the mean value for their categories.
 For the host_name and license columns, which we have used for analysis but not in our machine learning models, we simply filled in "No Host Listed" or "No License."